Liberatii/documentation/docs/reference/supported_oracle_syntax/functions.rst

        RETURN;
      END test_func;

-|

 **Nested functions**
 ++++++++++++++++++++

-To support this feature we declare each nested function in the top scope before the parent block/function.
+To support this feature, we declare each nested function in the top scope before the parent block/function.

 Each nested function has a name ``<parent_function/block_id>$nested_func_id``.
-Also for each nested function, we capture closure variables from the outer scope and insert them in the function's call.
+Also, for each nested function, we capture closure variables from the outer scope and insert them in the function's call.

 Each anonymous nested function we create in ``pg_temp`` schema.